magnesie-V2/magnesie-orchestrator/README.md

 The service listens to the 7878 TCP and handles the following endpoints :
 - [GET] /photogrammetry/<job-id>

-## Configuration
+## Configuration for Grid5000

-* Modifier la clé d'API pour OpenWeatherMap dans config/open_weather_map.json
+* Edit the OpenWeatherMap API key in config/open_weather_map.json
-* Ajouter une paire de clé ssh au format pem nommée orchestrateur_key.pem et orchestrateur_key.pub dans le dossier config.
+* Add a SSH key pair in pem format named orchestrateur_key.pem and orchestrateur_key.pubin the config folder.
-    * La clé publique doit être connue par le cloud provider (Grid5000 par exemple)
+    * The public key must be known by Grid5000
-* Vérifier la liste des sites Grid5000 dans ressources/grid5000_sites.txt.
-Ajouter ceux qui manquent si besoin.
+* Check the list of Grid5000 sites in ressources/grid5000_sites.txt.
+Add any missing ones if needed.

 ## Test Grid5000 deployment